TomConlin/synthetic_lunar_cycle/README.md

 USNO got data from [USGS](https://pdsmaps.wr.usgs.gov/maps.html) which may be [moved here](https://astrogeology.usgs.gov/) build a model and raytrace images on demand, this is why you can request images from any time past present or future.

 My goal here is to get a regular set of images over one lunar cycle labled so they may be reused as stunt doubles of other months.
 Yes.
 I will lose up to the moment accuracy, wrong slant on the terminator etc, but will gain independence when USNO temporarily goes dark.
 Also get a lunar cycle labled by percent which I can use in other projects.

-A synodic month is:      29.530588 Days  (avg)
-Multiply by 24.0 is:    708.734112 Hours
+A synodic month is:         29.530588 Days  (avg) Multiply by 24.0 is:       708.734112 Hours
 Multiply by 60.0 is:    42,524.04672  Minutes
+Multiply by 60.0 is: 2,551,442.8032   Seconds

-If I made one hundred images (whole percents only) they would be only meaningfully updated every seven hours or several (3) times a day.
+If I made one hundred images (whole percents only) they would only be meaningfully updated every seven hours or several (3) times a day.

 This is overkill in temporal resolution for my use which is to notice if a good day for sidewalk astronomy is coming up soon.
 Sounds like a plan; 100 images.

 Should be able to pick a date and time for a new moon and step